 Taking a Summer Vacation?
 Secure Your Apartment First

-Warm weather (even blistering, hot weather) and sunny days are finally here, and if you’re like us, you can’t wait to get away to a favorite hotel, campground or resort.
-And yet, it feels just as good to return to a home after a vacation…sleeping our my own bed, with all our stuff within a few steps.
-To us, it’s worth taking preventative steps to secure my apartment before we leave — we want to keep our “fortresses of solitude” safe and sound.
+Warm weather (even blistering, hot weather) and sunny days are finally here, making many eager for a getaway to a favorite hotel, campground or resort.
+And yet, it might feel just as good to return to a home after a vacation…sleeping in your own bed, with all your stuff within a few steps.
+It’s worth taking preventative steps to secure your apartment before you leave to keep your “fortresses of solitude” safe and sound.

 According to crime statistics, a majority of U.S. communities typically see an increase of 10 to 20 percent in home burglaries over the summer months, with August being the peak month.
 Consider the following tips so your apartment doesn’t become the scene of a summer crime: